hugsy/cemu/README.md

 ## OpenReil integration

+[`OpenREIL`](https://github.com/Cr4sh/openreil) is open source library that implements translator and tools for REIL.
+OpenREIL library can be used optionally.
+Current version of OpenREIL still has only support x86 (Intel) architecture.

 If you use `cemu` with Python 2.7, you can also use [`OpenReil`](https://github.com/Cr4sh/openreil) to generate IR code based on the content of the `Code` panel.